snc2work/project-analyzer/README.md

 - Records all operations in the active terminal
 - Start/stop recording with a single click of the button
-- Logs are saved as `terminal.log` in the project's root directory
+- Logs are saved as `terminal-history.txt` in the project's root directory

 Note: